g-lok/gs-dotfiles/medium.md

 ### Testing

-How the heck do I test this on a new MacOs installation?
-I can't afford to buy another one.
+How the heck do I test this on a new MacOS installation?
+I can't afford to buy another laptop and I'm not resetting my current ones.

 That's where `UTM` comes in.
 It's one of the virtual machine managers I included with the developer tools.
-It will use your current mac credentials to authorize new MacOs virtual machines.
+It can use your current mac credentials taken from your recovery partition to authorize new MacOS virtual machines.
 Very handy.

 ## Ascii Art

 What kind of project would this be without some ascii art?
 I went to this [ascii art](https://fsymbols.com/text-art/) website that generates ascii art text AND has stock art of cats and memes and stuff.

-I took one of their stock art pieces, along with generated text split in two (so it would fit).
+I took one of their stock art memes along with generated text split in two (so it would fit).
 I used VSCode to superimpose the text on the stock art line by line, and extend the background using multiple cursors.
-I still haven't figured out how to get any multiple cursor plugins to work in neovim.
+I still haven't figured out how to get any multiple cursor plugins to work in lazyvim.
 VSCode is just better at this kind of thing.

 Github cut the text off at the edge, so I figured I'd use a screenshot instead.
 And if I'm taking a screenshot, I might as well add some color.
 I used the [gradient string](https://github.com/bokub/gradient-string) node package for generating text with nice color gradients.
 Here's my code for that: